JoeYao-bit/JoeYao-bit.github.io/content/posts/2023/05/26/index.md

 ---

 [JOB](LOS_with_jump_over_block.zip)(Jump Over Block) is a versatile approach designed to expedite line-of-sight (LOS) checks across maps of different dimensions.
 By significantly enhancing the efficiency of LOS calculations, this method optimizes the overall process of path planning or motion planning.
+JOB split passable space into blocks, and jump over them during LOS check to accelerate LOS check.

 ##### 3D block detection
 ![alt 属性文本](images/ourblock.png "3D block detection")